Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 faiths.

-Neo-Paganism: Collection of diverse contemporary
+Neo-Paganism: Collection of diverse contemporary religions

-religions rooted in indigenous traditions or deriving inspiration therefrom,
+rooted in indigenous traditions or deriving inspiration therefrom,

-characterized by a belief in the interconnection of all life, personal autonomy,
+characterized by a belief in the interconnection of all life, personal

-equity.
+gender equity.

 Witch is a practitioner of a